-UW-Waukesha strives to meet the needs of all our students.
-Direct questions about accessibility services to the Office of Student Affairs.
-Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.
+University of Wisconsin‐Milwaukee at Waukesha strives to meet the needs of all our students.
+Direct questions about accessibility services to the Solution Center.
+Visit the accessibility services page to learn more about accessibility services and policies.

 Health & Wellness

-UW-Waukesha welcomes adult students.
-At UW-Waukesha, we've helped lots of adults achieve their goals and dreams.
+UWM at Waukesha welcomes adult students!
+We've helped lots of adults achieve their goals and dreams at the Waukesha campus.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

-The Enrollment Services Office assists students with: admissions, financial aid, scholarships, veterans' affairs, registration, student records, new student orientation and placement testing.
+The Student Affairs Office assists students with: admissions, financial aid, scholarships, veterans' affairs, registration, student records, new student orientation and placement testing.
 Special programs and/or services are available for adult students, multicultural students and students with disabilities.

-As a UW-Waukesha student, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
+As a University of Wisconsin‐Milwaukee at Waukesha student, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
 The rules, regulations and policies you will find in this booklet are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
-Here you will find information about federal and state laws, UW System and UW Colleges regulations, policies and procedures that pertain to you and your life on campus.
+Here you will find the most current information on UW policies, common procedures, student rights, and campus expectations.

 Please visit the wireless network page for more information.